 The arrangement also emphasizes the geometric shape of the pool with its jet fountains.

-The sounds from these jet fountains muffles any sounds from the street, adding to their privacy.
+The sounds from these jet fountains muffle any sounds from the street, adding to their privacy.

 Each garden was truly marvelous!

-Seeing beyond doorways and through garden gates allows one to travel back in time and appreciate the architecture, history, gardens and culture of this beautiful, timeless city of Charleston.
-If you get a chance to visit Charleston, SC during this season, we highly recommend scheduling one of these garden tours and experience a “walk though time.”
+Seeing beyond doorways and through garden gates allows one to travel back in time and appreciate the architecture, history, gardens, and culture of this beautiful, timeless city of Charleston.
+If you get a chance to visit Charleston, SC during this season, we highly recommend scheduling one of these garden tours and experience a “walk-through time.”
 Oh, and don’t forget to bring your camera! 🙂 Ciao!

 If you missed my post Part 1 Click: Charleston Annual Garden Tour Part 1